noahcreany/APA-Style-Reference/Statistical Notation Reference.md

-# Statistical Abbreviations and Symbols
+# APA7 Statistical Notation, Abbreviations, and Symbols

 | Abbreviation or symbol | Descriptor                                                                                                                                                                   |
 |------------------------|------------------------------------------------------------------------------------------------------------------------------------------------------------------------------|